Domaine des Tilleuls: Muscadet Sèvre et Maine & Loire wines

 Located on the western side of the Loire Valley, near the Atlantic Ocean, our vineyard is spread over beautiful hillsides and small valleys, on an exceptional terroir of schist based soils with a silty clay bottom, ideal for growing vines.
 Our grapes are grown in the Nantais vineyards, where cool maritime influences and a long growing season provides a unique environment for our different grape varieties.
 Management of the vineyard is done in accordance with the best practices of sustainable agriculture enabling the soil to express its very best qualities while contributing to the preservation of our environmental heritage for futures generations.

-Thanks to our recognized know-how, combined with the latest wine-making techniques, we are dedicated to producing high quality wines that define and respect our terroir.
+An authentic and shared savoir-faire, combined with some latest wine-making techniques; we are dedicated to producing high quality wines that define and respect our terroir.
 Our ambition is to create elegantly-textured Muscadet wines and refined Loire wines; each cuvée expressing the full potential of its grape variety and the typicality specific to each vintage.